 Therapy offers a safe and supportive space to:

-Our clinicians use evidence-based approaches to combine psychodynamic psychotherapy with trauma-focused therapy and skills-based interventions.
-This means we don’t just treat symptoms — we also explore the deeper emotional shifts that come with motherhood, helping you build long-term resilience.
+Our clinicians use evidence-based approaches to combine psychodynamic psychotherapy with practical, skills-based interventions.This means we don’t just treat symptoms, we also explore the deeper emotional shifts that come with motherhood to help you shape this new identity and build up long-term resilience.

 You’ll find therapy to be: